oleksandr-dubrov/bluetube/README.md

 ========

-Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS and sends them to a bluetooth device.
+Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS, convert them and sends them to a bluetooth device.
-The script downloads media to a temporary directory.
-It is `/tmp/bluetube` on GNU.
-After the sending succeed, the `bluetube` directory is removed.
-If some file failed to be sent then the files are not removed and remain in the directory.

 1 Motivation.
 -------------
 1.1.
+I want to have audio and video files from subscribed by RSS Youtube lists and channels on my smartphone.
+So, the script should convert the files to an appropriate video format or, if it's a talk channel, extract audio.

+1.2.
+I want to download only the files I choose in the list of updates on a Youtube lists and channels.

+1.3.
 I don't want to be always logged in Youtube to avoid surveillance and "informational bubble".
 That is why I use RSS feed that can get updates on Youtube playlists anonymously.

-1.2.
+1.4.
 I don't want to watch videos on Youtube to save my time.
 It is always temptation to keep watching other recommended videos over and over.
-So, the script will download selected videos and if it is needed converts it to audio.

-1.3.
-The script will send the video or audio files to my bluetooth device.
-In my case it is Nokia N73 under Symbian S60 v9.1.
-If the transfer is done successfully the the script should remove the files.

 2 Preconditions.